Mailing and Street Address:

 South Division – Cleburne Railroaders, Kansas City T-Bones, Lincoln Saltdogs, Sioux City Explorers, Texas AirHogs, Wichita Wingnuts

 Playoff Format: Top two teams in each division play in best-of-five series.
 Winners play for best-of-five American Association Championship.

 Roster Limit: 23

-Player Eligibility Rule: Minimum of four first-year players; maximum of four veterans (at least six or more years of professional service)
+Player Eligibility Rule: Minimum of five first-year players; maximum of four veterans (at least six or more years of professional service)